 - A letter from your academic department administrator or academic advisor must include ALL of the following information:

 a) student’s current degree program,

 b) start date of student’s degree program of study (month and year)

 c) confirm student is in good academic standing,

-d) the specific reason(s) why the student needs additional time to complete the degree program
+d) the specific reason(s) why the student was unable to complete their degree by the current expected program end date and why additional time is needed to complete the degree program

 e) new expected date of completion of degree.

 The letter must be issued on department letterhead and signed.